Eagleton (Parks and Recreation): Plot

-Tom (Aziz Ansari) informs the department that Eagleton, a more prosperous neighboring town of Pawnee, has erected a tall fence in the shared Lafayette Park to keep Pawnee residents out of their side.
-Leslie (Amy Poehler) suspects it is the work of Lindsay Carlisle Shay (Parker Posey), Eagleton's parks and recreation director, a former Pawnee parks department employee and Leslie's former best friend.
-Meanwhile, Leslie has discovered Ron's (Nick Offerman) upcoming birthday, a date he has kept secret for years.
+Tom informs the department that Eagleton, a more prosperous neighboring town of Pawnee, has erected a tall fence in the shared Lafayette Park to keep Pawnee residents out of their side.
+Leslie suspects it is the work of Lindsay Carlisle Shay, Eagleton's parks and recreation director, a former Pawnee parks department employee and Leslie's former best friend.
+Meanwhile, Leslie has discovered Ron's upcoming birthday, a date he has kept secret for years.
 Leslie promises a horrified and annoyed Ron that she will throw a surprise party for him.

 In a typically rowdy and disorderly public meeting, the citizens of Pawnee demand the fence be removed.
 Leslie meets with Lindsay, who condescendingly refuses to remove the fence and insults Pawnee in the process.
-Leslie, Tom and Ben (Adam Scott) attend an Eagleton town meeting to plead their case to its citizens.
+Leslie, Tom and Ben attend an Eagleton town meeting to plead their case to its citizens.
 The Eagleton meeting is much different than those of Pawnee: it is a catered affair at a country club, where the citizens are wealthy and civil, but also snobbish and condescending.
 Citing the poor maintenance of Pawnee's side of Lafayette Park, the Eagleton citizens prefer the fence stay up.
 Leslie reveals to Tom and Ben that she was offered the job of Eagleton parks director five years ago but turned it down, as she and Lindsay both made a promise to remain in Pawnee.
 However, Eagleton then offered Lindsay the job and she accepted, thus turning her back on Pawnee and Leslie.
-Meanwhile, Ron becomes increasingly paranoid of Leslie's birthday plans, especially after he overhears April (Aubrey Plaza) and Andy (Chris Pratt) discuss outrageous party plans.
-When Ron asks Ann (Rashida Jones) about Leslie's last birthday bash for Ann and learns what a huge party she threw, Ron eventually becomes so paranoid that he resorts to sleeping in his office to avoid any potential surprises at home.
+Meanwhile, Ron becomes increasingly paranoid of Leslie's birthday plans, especially after he overhears April and Andy discuss outrageous party plans.
+When Ron asks Ann about Leslie's last birthday bash for Ann and learns what a huge party she threw, Ron eventually becomes so paranoid that he resorts to sleeping in his office to avoid any potential surprises at home.